matthewsaaronj/portfolio_opt/README.md

-# portfolio_opt
+# travis_ci_testing
-Dash app that analyzes the allocation of a portfolio.
+Testing the set up of travis ci for continuous integration.